Filtering the Spot Database Display

 which means that the Spot Database Display shows every Spot Database Entry.

-General Filters: filtering by Callsign, DXCC entity, Frequency, and Need
+General Filters: filtering by Callsign, DXCC entity, by Frequency, or by Need

 The four General filters let you choose one of four criteria; some of these criteria reference the contents of the (unlabeled) General Expression textbox, located on the left side of the Filter panel.